leothorp/loggle/README.md

 # loggle

-## An easy-to-use, flexible, and tiny logging library for the browser.
+## Easy-to-use and configurable logging library for the browser.

 ### Features

 - no config required, useful (but overrideable) defaults
-- `sink` options - specify a POST endpoint url (and/or a JS function) to receive the log output
+- `sink` options for easily sending log output to different destinations. specify a POST endpoint url or arbitrary JS function to receive the log output.
+- `aggregateTabs` option to combine log output from multiple tabs open to the same page.
 - typical logging level options, with configurable message prefixes and colors
 - include arbitrary metadata/tags with output
-- share/extend configuration via `createSublogger`
+- share/extend configuration across multiple logger instances via `createSublogger`
-- ~1kb minified + gzipped. no external dependencies
+- 1kb minified + gzipped. no external dependencies.

 ### Installation